philipperolet/proj/README.md

-Proj: A small project IDE for emacs
+# Proj: A small project IDE for emacs

 # Project Management
 ## Todo
 ## Backlog
-- Git the project

-### Create the correct workflow
+- Improve the workflow
-- lazy list for get-first-common-elt
 - Refactor mock-files so that it stays in test scope
 - separate tools from proj code

 ## Done
++ Git the project
 #### use second latest file to always display 2 files ####

   + change get-rel-file test to account for this